BestSolution-at/quak/README.md

 | `quak.repositories[0].allow-redeploy`    	| If the same version can be redeployed  	| true

 Please note that `quak.repositories` configuration is an **array** and one instance of quak can serve as many as repositories defined here.

+Given "blueprint" name is and example repository to explain how to define a repository.

 For information about Quarkus configuration please see: https://quarkus.io/guides/config-reference .